atwork terms and conditions

 13. Concluding Terms

 Insofar as not otherwise agreed, the statutory regulations applicable to registered merchants are exclusively those in force under Austrian law.
 This is the case also when the order is carried out outside of Austria.
-In case of conflict, it is agreed that only the responsible local court in the seller’s place of business has jurisdiction.
+In case of conflict, it is agreed that only the responsible court in Wien, Innere Stadt, Austria.
 For sales to consumers within the meaning of the consumer protection law, the above terms are valid only insofar as the consumer protection law does not insist on other conditions.